You are listening to the Sean Hannity Radio Show Podcast.

 I think it's probably because Hillary Clinton's network has grown so large and is intermingled with a lot of that media.

-Uh it's a parent organization has Chelsea Clinton on the board.
+You look at the Daily Beast, for example, its parent organization has Chelsea Clinton on the board.

 Basically, they're all in bed with each other, aren't they?

-Well, I criticize Republicans and I never get credit for it.
+Well, I criticize Republicans, and I never get credit for it.

 I beat the crap out of them.